justinltodd/security-interview-questions/README.md

 74. Have you performed a vulnerability assessment?
 What types of vulnerabilities are most difficult to identify?

 75. In the context of a vulnerability assessment, how do you calculate the probability that a vulnerability will be exploited?
+    * The Common Vulnerability Scoring System (CVSS) is a free and open industry standard for assessing the severity of computer system security vulnerabilities.
+CVSS attempts to assign severity scores to vulnerabilities, allowing responders to prioritize responses and resources according to threat.
+    * Exploit Prediction Scoring System (EPSS)

 76. Can you give me an example of a time you identified and implemented controls to mitigate a risk?
 How did you evaluate the controls?